IrfanNafiz/RecMe/README.md

 This organized structure ensures a clear separation of concerns and makes it easy to locate and modify specific parts of the codebase according to their respective functionalities.

+### File Management and Dataset Creation

+The preprocessing step of the dataset management is implemented in the [audio_slicer.py](audio_slicer.py) file.
+It automatically preprocesses any `.wav` files in the `data\custom` directory and organizes then in the `audio` folder within the previously mentioned folder for training purposes.
+The `noise` folder contains noise recordings from the dataset collected as will be explained in the next section.

+The [slicer.py](slicer.py) file supplies preprocessed noises to the training model.

 ## Dataset Directory